GrymRpr/HorseMenu/README.md

-# Terminus (formerly HorseMenu)
+# Terminus (formerly HorseMenu) F0rk3d

 A mod menu for Red Dead Redemption 2 and Red Dead Online published by Rockstar Games.
 Strictly for educational purposes.

+This F0rk introduces a few updates, An ESP fix for Name and Skeleton and an Updated Menu style.

 ## How to use
-Use a popular injector (Xenos/Extreme Injector/Etc.) and inject into rdr2.exe
+Use a popular injector (Xenos/Extreme Injector/Wicked injector for RDR2/Etc.) and inject into rdr2.exe

 (INSERT) Open/Close the menu